Munna-Git/Resume-Categpory-Predictor/Readme.md

 - Reusable ML artifacts (.pkl files)

+## Challenges Faced During Deployment (Streamlit)
+The first challenge was asking "How to make this available to others?". googled and found out few options first was streamlit....ok...ran my code in jupyter notebook. not aware of the all the required files needed to create.

 ## Future Enhancements
 🧠 Integrate Named Entity Recognition (NER) for skill extraction from resumes.